techistheway/vagrant-ubuntu-python-selenium/README.md

 # SSH Forwarding tips

-Sometimes you want to access an internal network host, you can remote port forward
+Sometimes you want to access a host behind hops on the network, you can use remote port forwarding.

+Note: If you use domain names instead of IPs, you're asking for trouble.

 # Remote Port Forward

 If you want to access a port hosted on the host from the guest, use a remote port forward.

-vagrant ssh -- -R4000:localhost:4000 -R5000:localhost:5000
+vagrant ssh -- -R4000:10.0.0.1:4000 -R5000:10.0.0.1:5000

 ```